 I’ve found that these inks don’t flow well from smaller nibs, so use a larger nib for these.

-When choosing which colour to use for a line, the darkest one is the best choice.
-For example, using the shadow colour instead of the base colour will blend it in better.
-I've found having it the other way around makes the line stand out more.IMAGE:
+I personally like to ink with black first as it's less time consuming, easier and less of a hassle!
+You'll probably be the only person to notice that the finish isn't 100% perfect!When choosing which colour to use for a line, the darkest one is the best choice.
+For example, using the shadow colour instead of the base colour will give a better result.
+I've find that using the lighter colour makes a line stand out more.IMAGE:

 (Dark colour line / light colour line)

 There may be a very slight colour difference between the coloured lines and the paint, even if you use the exact same paint colour for both.
 This is because the sheet isn’t 100% clear.
-There may also be a small shadow cast from the line depending on how thick the sheet is!Wait at least 15 minutes for all the ink to dry before painting.
-For me in Australia, 15 minutes dries it to the touch but this ink is still delicate and can easily be ruined.
-If you can wait longer, I suggest doing so.If you make a mistake while inking, worry not, it's an easy fix!
+There may also be a small shadow cast from the line depending on how thick the sheet is!Make sure to wait until your inks are dry so that they don't get ruined/smudged when you flip the cel.If you make a mistake while inking, worry not, it's an easy fix!

 For smudges, use a wet cotton bud and clean up the moment you do as it will be easier to remove.
 For lines you don't like, wait for them to dry a little bit and then use the wet cotton bud.
 This will prevent smudging it further and instead remove the ink in chunks.